csci344/spring2025/pages/syllabus.md

 </style>

-{:.info}
-> ## Post-Helene Updates
-> Welcome back!
-Due to the time lost because of Helene, the following schedule adjustments have been made:
->
-> * **Quiz 2**: Quiz 2 has been cancelled.
-There will still be a final exam on select JavaScript concepts.
-Your quiz grade will be an average of your two quiz scores.
-> * **Class Meetings**: We will still be meeting _synchronously_ during regularly scheduled class time on Zoom (2-3:15PM M,W,F).
-All class meetings will be recorded.
-> * **Attendance / Participation Grade**: I would really like you to keep coming to the synchronous zoom sessions if at all possible.
-We will be working on the assignments together in class.
-That said, I will no longer be grading you on attendance (though I will still be taking attendance).
-Your attendance grade will be based on your attendance from the beginning of the course through September 25.
-> * **Schedule Adjusted**: The schedule has been adjusted and is up-to-date.
-Please see the [updated schedule](/spring2025/).
-> * **Specific Adjustments Made**:
->     * Attendance grading: You will no longer be graded on attendance (see above)
->     * Cancelled topics: Web Sockets (Chat) & Cloud Deployment
->     * Reduced number of tutorials
->     * 2 quizzes instead of 3
->     * Significantly trimmed down the homework assignments to just the core ideas (fewer deliverables, same concepts)
->     {:.compact}
->
-> Please also remember the leniency measures:
-> * You can drop your lowest tutorial score.
-> * You may resubmit assignments with a 10% penalty.
-> {:.compact}

 ## About the Course
 What does it take to build a website from scratch?
 How do designers create web interfaces?
 How do websites send, store, and leverage different kinds of data?
 What is a "framework"?
 This course aims to answer these questions by giving students exposure to the technologies and strategies used by professional web developers in industry.
-Throughout the semester, students will learn how to build a “full-stack” application to be deployed on a live web server.

-Students will spend the entire quarter learning about the basics of creating web applications, including building a web server and REST API, setting up a database, designing usable interfaces, and deploying it all for public use.
+Throughout the semester, students will learn the basics of creating web applications, including building a web server and REST API, setting up a database, designing usable interfaces, and implementing security and authentication measures.

 ## Course Format
 The course includes a mix of lectures, in-class activities, tutorials, quizzes, and homework.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.